drewshlee/Comparing-Baltimore-Harlem-IncarcerationRates-IndividualIncome-JobGrowth/README.md

 - For individuals from low parent income households, incarceration rates and individual income don't show a clear correlation.
 However, there is somewhat of a correlation between income and incarceration rates: Relatively high individual incomes (>40k or so) match with low incarceration rates.

--Taking a closer look into Baltimore, specifically, shows a more clear cut relation between low income and incarceration rates.
+- Taking a closer look into Baltimore, specifically, shows a more clear cut relation between low income and incarceration rates.

 - Harlem and its surrounding area also shows somewhat of a correlation: When income decreases, incarceration rates increase.